Shaun King (American football): Post-playing

 King has worked as an NFL and college football analyst for NBC Sports and Yahoo.
 In July 2008, King, working as an ESPN analyst, commented that it was "outside of normal" that recently released African-American NFL quarterbacks like Daunte Culpepper, Aaron Brooks, Byron Leftwich and himself were not signed to new teams.

-He is married and has two daughters and two sons with his wife, Faith King.
+King has 4 children with his former wife Faith King.

 In 2016, King joined the coaching staff of the South Florida Bulls a member of the American Athletic Conference.
 In 2016 as quarterback coach, he helped Quinton Flowers to his best season and AAC player of the year recognition.
 In 2017, Charlie Strong arrived and King was moved to coach the running backs at USF.